Sneak in more heart-healthy omega-3 with these tips

 5. Nosh on nori, seaweed, and spirulina

-If you’re looking for one of the best plant-based omega-3 options, you can’t go wrong with nori, seaweed, or spirulina (a supplement made from blue-green algae).
-Here are a few ways to get these foods into your diet:
+If you’re looking for a plant-based omega-3 option, consider trying nori, seaweed, or spirulina (a supplement made from blue-green algae).
+Here are a few ways to add these options to your diet:

-Toss together a seaweed salad as a side-dish or an accent to an Asian-inspired bowl.
+Toss together a seaweed salad as a side dish or use it as an accent to a grain bowl.

-You can add spirulina powder to a smoothie or protein shake for a serious boost in nutrients.
+You can add spirulina powder to a smoothie or protein shake for a quick nutrient boost.

-6. Buy grass-fed meat, dairy, and eggs products
+6. Buy grass-fed meat, dairy, and egg products

 These products typically contain higher levels of omega-3 than the non-grass-fed options.
 Most labels will let you know if the product was grass-fed, so be sure to check.